pmaillot/wapi/README.md

 str must be large enough to accept the characters returned by the call.
 The function returns a status WSUCCESS if the node was processed with no errors; It will return WZERO if the token provided is not a valid node.
 The function can also report other errors if communication issues were detected.
 The line of text returned by the function end with a line‐feed and a \0 byte.

+# int wSetNodeFtomTVArray(wTV *TV, int nTV)
+The wSetNodeFromTVArray() function sends updates to WING  in a single network exchange from the nTV elements in wTV (see below) array TV; This is a great way to improve network performance.
+Although the function is the symmetrical to wGetNodeToTVArray(), it can accept hierarchically organized elements or uncorrelated elements as long as they are not nodes and contain valid tokens‐values sets.
+The function returns WSUCCESS or an error if one takes place during allocating, preparing or sending the resulting network buffer to WING.

-# int wGetNodeTimed(wtoken node, char *str, int timeout)
+# int wGetNodeToTVArray (wtoken node, wTV *array)
-The wGetNodeTimed() function will return in str a string of values separated with spaces and corresponding to the node token node.
-The function returns a status WSUCCESS if the node was processed with no errors; It will return WZERO if the token provided is not a valid node.
+The wGetNodeToTVArray() function will return in TV, an array of structures wTV (see below), all values respective of their corresponding token and part of the node token node.
+array must be large enough to accept the data returned by the call (see below for the number of elements for each level‐1 node).
+The function the number of tokens in the array array if the node was processed with no errors; It will return WTOKEN if the token provided is not a valid node and WNODE if an error occurs during parsing the data received from the console.
 The function can also report other errors if communication issues were detected.
-Eact node recovery attempt will be procedded over a time of value timeout; passed this delay, the function will stop and return WZERO.
-Timeout applies to any and every of the parameters part of the node node.
+wTV is a C structure defined in the wapi.h file as follows: typedef struct {
+    wtoken    token;
+    wtype     type;
+    union {
+        int    idata;
+        float  fdata;
+        char*  sdata;
+    } d;
+} wTV;
+©Patrick‐Gilles Maillot  82  WING – V 0.44
+The filling of the structure is obvious for int and float data; string data sets are dynamically allocated and the pointer of the allocated string is saved in sdata; if the string returned from the console is an empty string, no memory allocation takes place and a NULL pointer is set in sdata.

 # A Small Program Example